dendrite2go/archetype-rust-axon/README.md

 The file `etc/docker-compose.yml` is recreated from `etc/docker-compose-template.yml` by script `docker-compose-up.sh` for each run of `clobber-build-and-run.sh`.

 The `--dev` mode deploys a `node.js` container that serves the sources directly from the `present` directory.
 React will dynamically recompile and reload sources when they are changed.
 Otherwise, an `nginx` container is deployed that serves the 'production' generated front-end.

+There is a separate script `bin/docker-compose-up.sh` that only regenerates the `docker-compose.yml` and invokes docker compose up.
+It only takes options `-v1 (once or twice)` and `--dev`.

+There is also a basic script `grpcurl-call.sh` that provides access to the gRPC API of the back-end from the command-line.